 This is article is for users that are no longer able to launch Windows Mobile Device Center / Crashes on open.

 The creators update has a new feature, related to svchost.exe: the services will not share by default the same svchost.exe, even they are assigned to be run within of the same group with -k option.
-More detailed has been described here.
+More details have been described here.

-The fix is simply: add SvcHostSplitDisable to the both services RapiMgr and WcesComm:
+The fix is simply: add SvcHostSplitDisable to both services RapiMgr and WcesComm:

 REG ADD HKLM\SYSTEM\CurrentControlSet\Services\RapiMgr /v SvcHostSplitDisable /t REG_DWORD /d 1 /f